RedHenLab/Neural-Machine-Translation/README.md

 ### Installation & Setup Instructions on CASE HPC

-* **Users which want the pipeline to work on case HPC, just copy the directory named **nmt** from the home directory of my hpc acoount i.e /home/vxg195 & then follow the instructions described for training & translation.**
+* Users who want the pipeline to work on case HPC, just copy the directory named **nmt** from the home directory of my hpc acoount i.e **/home/vxg195** & then follow the instructions described for training & translation.

-* nmt directory will contain the folowing subdirectories:
+* nmt directory will contain the following subdirectories:
   * singularity
   * data
   * models